DataDog/hiring-engineers/answers.md

 [[https://docs.datadoghq.com/tracing/guide/resource_monitor/\#pagetitle]{.ul}](https://docs.datadoghq.com/tracing/guide/resource_monitor/#pagetitle)

-**Final Thoughts :**
+**Final Thoughts:**

-As you can see by this exercise, Datadog is very versatile and can collect data from any source in near real-time, visualize and correlate that data in many ways, and provide machine learning based alerting based on historical analysis.
-While typically used for IT application and infrastructure monitoring, certainly and IoT scenario would also be an area where Datadog can add tremendous value.
+As you can see by this exercise, Datadog is very versatile and can collect data from any source in near real-time.
+Importantly, Datadog allows you to visualize and correlate that data in many ways, and provide machine-based learning alerts based on historical analysis.

+**Other uses of Datadog**

+While typically used for IT application and infrastructure monitoring, certainly any IoT scenario would also be an area where Datadog can add tremendous value.

+Another interesting area would be public health data, e.g. collecting Covid19 health data.